-For those with deep pockets, the good news is that Luxembourg has more Michelin-starred restaurants per head (11 in a nation of half a million) than anywhere else in the world, with truly outstanding cuisine and wine lists to die for.
+For those with deep pockets, the good news is that Luxembourg probably has more Michelin-starred restaurants per head (12 in a nation of 600,000) than anywhere else in the world, with truly outstanding cuisine and wine lists to die for.
 But you don’t need to break the bank in order to eat very well anywhere.
 Most places, even the top ones, offer a special menu du jour at lunchtime on weekdays, which may include up to three courses sold at a fraction of the à la carte prices.

 The biggest influences in Luxembourg restaurant food tend to come from the south, and many dishes are French-inspired.
 Despite the proximity to Germany you won’t find sausage very often (apart from at festivals), although a central European influence is visible in the regular appearance of veal in tourist areas – particularly in the triumvirate form of veal cordon bleu (stuffed with ham and cheese, and fried in breadcrumbs), veal escalope with cream and mushrooms, and escalope viennoise, also known as wienerschnitzel.
 These latter dishes pander to tourist rather than local demands, however, so can’t really be classed as ‘typically Luxembourgish’.

 (Photo: Mettwurst are a popular snack at Luxembourg's festivals © Tim Skelton)